Joan (Schiavon) Huesca (1928 – 1987)

 In 1978, the office building housed only two families on the uppermost floor: the Huescas and the Estradas.
 Eduardo Huesca, about to be married soon, still lived at home with his parents, his three brothers already having left to start families of their own.

 Enrique and Meche Huesca’s apartment had two rooftop terraces.
-A central terrace looked down into a square interior courtyard, called the “cube,” and outer terrace overlooked Venustiano Carranza Street and the busy financial district.
+The central terrace looked down into a square interior courtyard, called the “cube,” and outer terrace overlooked Venustiano Carranza Street and the busy financial district.

 To reach the outer terrace, you had to exit through either the living room or one of the bedrooms.
 The building was by no means the tallest in the area, but it offered a spectacular view of the financial district.
 Being so high up also provided a feeling of safety and serenity.
 It lifted you from the noise and chaos of people and traffic, allowing you to take it all in on your own terms and affording an enviable anonymity that was hard to find in a city of some 8 million people.
 It was like being on top of the world.

 When the family finished eating, my mother called my father, Gilbert Huesca, at their home in California.
-She excitedly told him that Enrique, Meche, and the family were taking her for the weekend to Valle de Bravo, a picturesque lake resort situated in a valley about a two hour drive southwest of the capital.
+She excitedly told him that Enrique, Meche, and the family were taking her for the weekend to Valle de Bravo, a picturesque lake resort situated in a valley about a two-hour drive southwest of the capital.
 Everyone took turns on the phone, including my uncle.
 “Hermano – brother,” he said, “we miss you here, but you can rest assured we’re taking good care of our sister Joan.”

 My parents had much in common with Enrique and Meche.
 Both couples had married in the month of August, exactly 10 years apart.
 The brothers were 12 years older than their respective wives.
 Each couple were the parents of four children.
 Meche and Enrique had four sons, while my parents had four daughters.
 Both couples enjoyed successful businesses.
 Enrique and my father thought and acted alike.
 They were deliberate and precise in word and action.
 They shared the same tastes and mannerisms and often completed each other’s sentences.
-Even their wives often were surprised to find themselves interacting with them similarly.
+Even their wives frequently were surprised to find themselves interacting with them similarly.

 Sometime around 12:30 a.m., deep into one of those conversations that gives words wings in the stillness of the night, they seemed so oblivious to anything else that it was a surprise when one of them smelled smoke.
 Thinking they had forgotten to extinguish a cigarette in the kitchen, where they had been a short time earlier, Meche got up to investigate.